The Brownstone Parlor Room Dilemma

 Results in a layout that feels spatially underwhelming

 Centering the seating area around the fireplace creates a strong visual impression upon entering the room and allows the fireplace to function as a true focal point.
-This approach also makes use of the room’s depth more effectively than the previous options.
+It also makes use of the room's depth more effectively than the previous options.

 Pros